bytedeck/bytedeck/README.md

 `docker-compose build`
 5. Start the postgres database container (db) in the background/daemonized (-d)
 `docker-compose up -d db`
-6. For development, let's run the django app in a local virtual environment instead of using the web container:
+6. OPTIONAL: For development, we can run the django app in a local virtual environment instead of using the web container:
    1. Create a python virtual environment (we'll put ours in a venv directory):
    `python3 -m venv venv --prompt bytedeck`
    1. Enter the virtual environment: